 Under the Hood

-The CC has a widened track and lowered ride height compared to the Passat.
+The CC has a wider track and lower ride height compared with the Passat.
 All CCs are equipped with a sport-tuned suspension and speed-sensitive steering.
+Mechanical features include:

 - Standard 200-horsepower, 2.0-liter turbocharged inline-four-cylinder